magudb/magudb.github.io/_posts/2022-08-01- New beginnings.md

 <!-- markdownlint-disable MD033 MD020 MD025-->
 # Joining Cbit, Klikbook and Volour

 Sadly I'm leaving TwentyThree to join three companies, this will be an exciting journey to join three product and build the booking product for the future.
-A big thanks to Thomas and Steffen to bringme in on the start of an interesting journey for TwentyThree and also a big thanks to Morten Ebbesen and Martin Wager for bringing me in on the new fantastic journey for Cbit, Klikbook and Volour.
+A big thanks to Thomas and Steffen to bringme in on the start of an interesting journey for TwentyThree and also a big thanks to Morten Ebbesen and Martin Wagner for bringing me in on the new fantastic journey for Cbit, Klikbook and Volour.

 ## My favorites<a name="favorites"></a>